Passenger restriction and seatbelt laws in Australia

 Demerits: 4 points

 SA Drivers must make sure that they and any other passengers in the vehicle are wearing their seatbelt, regardless of their age.
-However, passengers are still accountable, as both drivers and passengers aged 16 years and over can be fined if they fail to wear a seatbelt.
+However, passengers are also responsible.
+Authorities can issue fines to both drivers and passengers aged 16 and older for not wearing a seatbelt.
 Drivers also need to make sure passengers are seated in parts of the vehicle designed for them.

 Demerits: 3 points to 5 points

 ACT It’s an offence to drive while not wearing your seatbelt or to allow passengers to travel in your car without seatbelts.
-It is also an offense to travel in part of the vehicle not meant for passengers.
+It's also an offense to travel in part of the vehicle not meant for passengers.

 Demerits: 3 points